Process Guides / By Kerry O'Brien / March 15, 2016

 Understanding and Comparing Estimates – How to Level Bids like a Pro

 When general contractors send bids for your renovation, you may find that each one is in a different format with different components.
 Trying to make sense of all of these individual line items and costs can be a daunting process.
 To better comprehend and compare bids, it helps to think like an industry insider.
 Architects and developers use a process called “bid leveling” to do this.
-Bid leveling allows you to go through each bid to compare individual elements of a complex renovation, side by side.
+This process allows you to go through each bid to compare individual elements of a complex renovation, side by side.
+Not only is Sweeten a free service matching renovators with vetted contractors but we can provide personal support in breaking down and comparing costs between each of the bids.
 Here are a few ways to approach bid leveling.

 Find the big similarities and differences